black oak (Quercus velutina)

 By contrast, the red oak acorn cap is saucer-like, covering only about 1/8 of the nut.
 See the difference below in the drawings from Strausbaugh and Core.

 Where to find black oak (and an identification summary).
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) describes black oak as “Ranging throughout the Deciduous Forest, usually in dry sites.
 Widely distributed in Ohio, but most abundant on dry slopes of the Allegheny plateau, and in the sandy soil of ancient beach ridges near Lake Erie.
-The relatively large glossy leaves lobed about halfway to the midrib (more deeply in some forms), the usually yellow to orange-brown petioles, the free scale-tips forming a fringe around the cup, and the angles, hoary-tomentose winter-buds distinguish black oak.
-The inner bark of twigs and young branches is orange, whence the common name yellow oak, sometimes applied to this species.”
+The relatively large glossy leaves lobed about halfway to the midrib (more deeply in some forms), the usually yellow to orange-brown petioles, the free scale-tips forming a fringe around the acorn cup, and the angled, hoary-tomentose winter-buds distinguish black oak.
+The inner bark of twigs and young branches is orange, whence the common name yellow oak, sometimes applied to this species”.

 Scanned Images from an Old Book